 LinkedIn is a free, business-focused networking platform that aims to replicate the real-life process of word-of-mouth introductions between trusted contacts.
 You can think of it a bit like Facebook, but solely for professional purposes

 LinkedIn has a global reach, with more than 500 million members.
 It straddles nearly all industries and sectors.
-Because it emphasises trust and collects a lot of professional and personal details, LinkedIn is widely used as a recruitment tool.
+Because it emphasises trust and collects a lot of professional and personal details, it is widely used as a recruitment tool.

 Why should your business use LinkedIn?